sealcode/sealious-handbook/README.md

 ```
 And that's it.
 Now you can use `color` as a field-type in your app field delcaration.

----

 #### V. Common questions and errors

----

-**Q**: *I created a new field-type, I want to use it in my app, but when I create a new field with my field-type and start the app, I get this error:*
+**Q**: *I created a new field-type and I want to use it in my app.
+But when I create a new field with my field-type and start the app, I get this error:*
 ```js
 Error: In declaration of resource type 'person': unknown field type 'my-new-field-type' in field 'name'.